CleoMenezesJr/Maximize-WhatsApp-Web/README.md

 ### Load the extension in Firefox

+1. Clone the repository
-1. Open Firefox browser and navigate to `about:debugging`
+2. Open Firefox browser and navigate to `about:debugging`
-2. Click "Load Temporary Add-on" and from the file browser, choose `manifest.json`
+3. Click "Load Temporary Add-on" and from the file browser, choose `manifest.json`

 ## The Why